o0asd0o/hr-information-system-fe/README.md

 # How to run

-1. Install Packages yarn install
+1. Install Packages

+- yarn install

-2. Start the project yarn start
+2. Start the project

+- yarn start

+3. Go to localhost:8000